How to apply

 It should explain:

-- why you are undertaking the proposed marketing
+- why you are doing the proposed marketing

-- what business goals you are seeking to achieve through your marketing
+- what business goals you want to achieve through your marketing

 - how you will measure success